Trump’s glib approach to Huawei invites nasty unintended consequences

 In other words, if the U.S. is concerned about security and trade imbalances, those situations could easily go from bad to worse.
 Once Chinese companies can purchase domestic alternatives, they won’t buy U.S. components and software and will instead start competing with U.S. vendors at lower prices, offering “insecure” products all over the world.
 That’s effectively what happened with Huawei’s now massive international 4G and 5G base station business, so there’s every reason to think it could happen again across other telecom devices.

-Between the ban on Huawei and the trade war with China, the U.S. now has a lot to resolve without making an even bigger mess of the country’s key trading and technology relationships.
+Between the ban on Huawei and the trade war with China, the U.S. now has to resolve a thorny situation without making an even bigger mess of the country’s key trading and technology relationships.
 There may be no great way to repair everything that’s already been broken, but explicitly delinking Huawei’s fate from the broader Chinese trade war would be the right place to start.
 It might have seemed like a potent bargaining chip in a bid to fix everything at once, but even mentioning it further undermines the U.S’ moral authority and gives China’s government yet another reason to make things worse for U.S. companies and citizens in the future.